-the case that one spouse claims all of the tax credits and the other spouse claims none.7 We therefore expect, as far as tax records are concerned, the number of donors more accurately reflects the total number of households who donate, rather than the number of individuals.
+the number of households to create our second outcome, the fraction of households who donate.
+We divide by the number of households instead of the number of taxfilers because of the tax treatment of charitable donations.
+Charity tax credits are transferrable between spouses.
+Because the tax credit rates jump substantially after passing a monetary threshold, it is most likely the case that one spouse claims all of the tax credits and the other spouse claims none.
+We therefore expect, as far as tax records are concerned, the number of donors more accurately reflects the total number of households who donate, rather than the number of individuals.